 What’s it: The Harrod-Domar model is an economic growth model that uses saving and investment as growth sources.
 The model takes two economists, Sir Roy Harrod and Evsey Domar, who independently developed the model in 1939 and 1946.

 The Harrod-Domar model is an alternative economic model to explain economic growth besides the Solow growth model.
-Harrod-Domar assumes the capital has constant marginal returns.
-It differs from the Solow growth model, where capital has a decreasing marginal return.
+It assumes capital has constant marginal returns, which differs from the Solow growth model, which assumes capital has a decreasing marginal return.

 Another difference between the two is the effect of the saving rate.
 Solow assumes that changes in the saving rate have temporary effects.
 But, in the Harrod-Domar model, it had a permanent effect.